Understanding the Role of a Book Editor

 Master Editing Tools and Software

-• Microsoft Word: The Track Changes feature is standard in the industry for manuscript revisions.
+- Microsoft Word: The Track Changes feature is industry standard for manuscript revisions.
+Know it well.

-• Adobe Acrobat: Useful for editing PDFs, which are common in the review stages.
+- Adobe Acrobat: Useful for editing PDFs, common in review stages of traditionally published books.

 Create a Portfolio